TurboGears/Ming/docs/baselevel.rst

 Connecting to the Database
 ==========================

-Ming manages your connection to the MongoBD database using an object known as a :class:`.DataStore`.
+Ming manages your connection to the MongoDB database using an object known as a :class:`.DataStore`.
 The DataStore is actually just a thin wrapper around a pymongo_ Database object which is used by :class:`ming.Session` to perform the actual queries::